Artist in Residence at Trail Wood Sanctuary

 Although it is open to the public Trail Wood generally experiences moderate visitorship, allowing a solitary and contemplative experience conducive to the creative process.
 Edwin’s writing cabin, which was recently restored, is available for use by resident artists.
 The cabin was built to match the dimensions of Thoreau’s cabin at Walden Pond and overlooks a one-acre pond the Teales had dug in 1959.

 Click here to download the 2018 Artist-in-Residence Application.
-Please note: the 2018 application deadline was March 15.
+The 2019 will be posted shortly.
+The 2019 application deadline is March 1.